johnwargo/pi-remind-hd/readme.md

 Reminders are triggered for canceled events.
 If you have your Google Calendar configured to show deleted events, `pi_remind` will flash its lights for those events as well.
 I've tried setting `showDeleted` to `false` in the API call to get the calendar entry list from Google, but it does not seem to have an effect (in my testing anyway).

-## Revision History

-2018-12-18: Added automatic reboot configuration options when the `remind` app can't connect to the network.
-I noticed that when I lose power, the Pi can't reconnect to the network.
-So I decided to add an option to reboot the device after a certain number of minutes.

 ***

 You can find information on many different topics on my [personal blog](http://www.johnwargo.com).
 Learn about all of my publications at [John Wargo Books](http://www.johnwargobooks.com).